 Grindr Admits It Shared HIV Status Of Users

-The same-sex dating app Grindr responded Monday to revelations that it allowed third parties to view the HIV status of users, saying its customers had the option not to supply sensitive information.
+The same-sex dating app Grindr says it will stop sharing its users' HIV status with other companies, after it was discovered the app was allowing third parties to access encrypted forms of the sensitive data.

-Grindr acknowledged that information on users' HIV status, including the date they were last tested for the virus, was shared with two companies, Apptimize and Localytics, that were paid to monitor and analyze how the app was being used.
+Grindr acknowledged that information on users' HIV status, including the date they were last tested for the virus, was provided to two companies, Apptimize and Localytics, that were paid to monitor and analyze how the app was being used.

+Grindr says its customers had the option not to supply the sensitive information.
+When they did choose to, Grindr shared the data in encrypted form as part of "standard industry practice for rolling out and debugging software," the company said.

 News that the app was sharing the data first appeared in a story by BuzzFeed on Monday.